Crowdpark/processus-schnarchnase/README.md

 ##Examples

-In examples folder you find couple of examples.
+In examples folder you find them all.

 ##ToDos